Mark Clark (baseball)

-Mark Willard Clark (born May 12, 1968) is a former right-handed pitcher in Major League Baseball.
+Mark Willard Clark (born May 12, 1968) is an American former right-handed pitcher in Major League Baseball.
 He pitched all or parts of ten seasons in the majors.

 Clark was born in Bath, Illinois, and made his debut on September 6, for the St. Louis Cardinals.
 Over the next nine seasons, Clark would develop into a journeyman starting pitcher, being traded from team to team.
 He pitched in one postseason game in the 1998 National League Division Series for the Chicago Cubs, a game which he lost to John Smoltz and the Atlanta Braves.

 He was released by the Texas Rangers during the season, then retired.